Kairotic/coding-with-knots/quipu.md

 ```

-For another variant in sonifying the knot data, we used the multichannel sound system available in the experimental laboratory in Düsseldorf.
+For another variant in sonifying the knot data, we used the multichannel sound system available in the experimental laboratory in Robert Schumann Hochschule Düsseldorf.
 The program code demonstrates that very little modification is necessary to use the spectral information as an offset into the eight channels:

 ```
   (